 1. Capital injection 2.
 Purchases of troubled assets 3.
 Liquidity provision 4.
 Government guarantee 5.
 Deposit protection 6.
-Others Under the Emergency Economic Stabilization Act, a total of \$250 billion (about 25 trillion yen) in capital injections was announced.
-The Fed created a facility for directly purchasing CP and that for lending to CP-buying financial institutions.
-The Emergency Economic Stabilization Act provides for an insurance program for The deposit insurance limit was raised from \$100,000 (some 9.3 million yen) to \$250,000 (some 23 million yen).
-The Fed created a program for purchasing GSE debt and GSE-guaranteed mortgage-backed securities.
-U.S. In addition, the government announced \$40 billion in capital injection into major insurance company AIG under the same act on November 10, 2008. give priority to capital The Fed created a facility for lending to holders of ABS securities backed by consumer and SME loans. nonperforming assets at financial institutions.
-The government offered guarantees for newly issued debt by financial institutions.
-Germany The Financial Market Stabilization Act secured 80 billion euros (some 9.5 trillion yen) in capital injection.
-Bayerische Landesbank, Commerzbank, Hypo Real Estate, etc. applied for capital injections.
-Purchases of troubled assets would be possible as necessary.
-The government offered 400 billion euros (some 47 trillion yen) in government guarantees on interbank loans.
-The government offered full protection of deposits.
-Protection had been limited to 20,000 euros (some 2.36 million yen).
-Central banks lowered France The government announced up to 40 billion euros (some 4.7 trillion yen) in capital injections.
-The government announced a total of 10.5 billion euros (some trillion) in capital injections into six major financial institutions.
-Central banks implemented coordinated actions to expand their provision of dollar liquidity.
-Up to 320 billion euros (some 38 trillion yen) was offered in guarantees on interbank loans.
-No change.
-Protection is limited to 70,000 euros (some 8.3 million yen). interest rates in a coordinated manner.
-Fiscal expansion was offered to support economic activities.
-UK The government offered up to 50 billion pounds (some 6.8 trillion yen) in capital injections.
-The government announced a total of 37 billion pounds (some 5 trillion yen) in capital injections into three major financial institutions.
-The government offered 250 billion pounds (some 34 trillion yen) in guarantees on new debt issues by financial institutions.
-The deposit protection limit was raised from 35,000 pounds (some 4.8 million yen) to 50,000 pounds (some 6.8 million yen).
+Others Under the Emergency Economic Stabilization Act, a total of \$250 billion (about 25 trillion yen) in capital injections was announced Based on the Emergency Economic Stabilization Act, implementation of asset purchases was announced The Fed created a facility for directly purchasing CP and that for lending to CP-buying financial institutions The Emergency Economic Stabilization Act provides for an insurance program for limit was raised from \$100,000 (some 9 3 The Fed created a program for purchasing GSE debt and GSE-guaranteed mortgage-backed securities U.S. In addition, the government announced \$40 billion in capital injection into major insurance %On November 12, 2008, Treasury Secretary Paulson said the government would give priority to capital injections and refrain from purchasing troubled assets for the immediate future The Fed created a facility for lending to holders of ABS securities backed by consumer and SME loans nonperforming assets at financial institutions The government offered guarantees for newly issued debt by financial institutions Germany The Financial Market Stabilization Act secured 80 billion euros (some 9 5 trillion yen) in capital injection Bayerische Landesbank, Commerzbank, Hypo Real Estate, etc applied for capital injections Purchases of troubled assets would be possible as necessary The government offered 400 billion euros (some 47 trillion yen) in government guarantees on interbank loans The government offered full protection of deposits Protection had been limited to 20,000 euros (some 2 36 million yen) France The government announced up to 40 billion euros (some 4 7 trillion yen) in capital injections The government announced a total of 10 5 billion euros (some trillion) in capital injections into six major financial institutions Central banks implemented coordinated actions to expand their provision of dollar liquidity Up to 320 billion euros (some 38 trillion yen) was offered in guarantees on interbank loans No change Protection is limited to 70,000 euros (some 8 3 million yen) Central banks lowered interest rates in a coordinated manner Fiscal expansion was offered to support economic activities UK The government offered up to 50 billion pounds (some 6 8 trillion yen) in capital injections The government announced a total of 37 billion pounds (some 5 trillion yen) in capital injections into three major financial institutions I The government offered 250 billion pounds (some 34 trillion yen) in guarantees on new debt issues by financial institutions The deposit protection limit was raised from 35,000 pounds (some 4 8 million yen) to 50,000 pounds (some 6 8 million yen)